|

 Consequences

-Folic acid deficiency is the most common
+of Deficiency Folic acid deficiency is the most common

 hypovitaminosis of humans, primarily affecting the indigent population of the